How Long Does It Take To Buy A Car?

 - Shop several local dealerships for their best offers and pre-negotiate your deal

-How long does it take to buy a new or used car?
+How long does it take to buy a new car?

 How long does it take to get a new car from the factory?